 I had pulled most all of the woodworking my husband planed, routed, sealed, and hung: lapboard, corners, window and door trim, crown molding, baseboards, quarter round, etc. After that, I brought them to the first floor and loaded them in the truck’s bed.
 However, August 24th, there was only nine days left.
 Instead, I threw all the woodworking across the balcony banister.
 Inertia hit me (pun intended) and plummeted me to the ground along with the woodwork.

-I was hospitalized until October 3, 2014.
-Dan transported me to Baptist Hospital; however, they said between my brain injury and the traumatic spinal damage that I was too great of a challenge for them.
+I was hospitalized until 3 October 2014.
+Dan transported me to Baptist Hospital; however, they said between the brain injury and the traumatic spinal damage that I was too great of a challenge for them.
 Baptist Hospital transported me to University of South Alabama’s hospital in Mobile, Alabama.
 I was there until September 17, 2014 and then transported to West Florida Rehabilitation Center for care and daily therapy: physical, occupation, speech, and recreational.